frousseu/CauseAndCorrelation/README.md

 ## Installation

-### Step 1

-Provided the latest versions of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and [MiKTeX](https://miktex.org/) are installed to be able to build source packages, type:
+Provided the latest versions of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) and [MiKTeX](https://miktex.org/) are installed to be able to build source packages in Windows, one can follow the code below.
+It is not required to install Rtools or MikTex for Mac users.

 ```r
 # install package dependencies first